ibilon/raylib-haxe/README.md

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework.

-raylib could be useful for prototyping, tools development, graphic applications, embedded systems and education.
+raylib is especially well suited for prototyping, tooling, graphical applications, embedded systems and education.

 NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.